 If the tribes could be disarmed, and the sale of rifles stopped, fighting would probably cease, for the Tannaman cannot murder from ambush with a club, and he has not much taste for open warfare.
 But the law that prohibits the selling of firearms by English traders in the New Hebrides is a dead letter, and the French do not attempt to check the sale at all.
-The dual interest in the group, and the absence of definite ownership, prevent the taking of any strong action on either side, and so the loss of native life, and the injury to property, go on unchecked.
+The dual interest in the group, and the absence of definite ownership, prevent the taking of any strong action on either side, and so the loss of native life and injury to property goes on unchecked.

 No white man has been killed on Tanna for several years.

 It cannot be long, however, before the reckless shooting of the Tannamen brings about another case.
 Not to mention any other instances, myself and the local missionary certainly came near to furnishing an example in the village of Imale.
 I do not attempt to point any moral.
-There is no use in saying that the ownership of the islands ought to be settled and the natives compelled to disarm, because, at the present showing, the New Hebrides tangle does not seem likely to untangle itself before the trump of doom.
+There is no use in saying that the ownership of the islands ought to be settled and the natives compelled to disarm because, at the present showing, the New Hebrides tangle does not seem likely to untangle itself before the trump of doom.
 Nor is there any sense in blaming the traders.
-They cannot afford to give up the sale of arms and ammunition singly, since it would be merely casting trade into the hands of the nearest rival, and depriving themselves even of legitimate custom.
-If the sale of arms could be simultaneously stopped all over the islands, most of the traders would be glad, as their profits from copra-
+They cannot afford to give up the sale of arms and ammunition singly. since it would be merely casting trade into the hands of the nearest rival, and depriving themselves of even legitimate custom.
+If the sale of arms could be simultaneously stopped all over the islands, most of the traders would be glad, as their profits from coprawhich depends on peaceful times for its production would at once go up.
+But no one can afford to stand out, and there are a good many who would keep no agreement in any case.
+The problem is one that may best be left to those who are responsible for its existence.